Skip to content

 :

-True if the catalog was written, False if skipped (unchanged)
+True if the catalog was (re)written, False if the catalog was left unchanged

 """